javascript-tutorial/en.javascript.info/1-js/06-more-functions/02-rest-parameters-spread-operator/article.md

 # Rest parameters and spread operator

-Many Javascript built-in functions support on arbitrary number of arguments.
+Many JavaScript built-in functions support on arbitrary number of arguments.

 For instance: